architect/arc.codes/public/primitives/events.md

 ## Publishing Events

-All runtime Lambda functions share an IAM Role that allows them to publish events to any SNS Topic in the currently deployed Cloudformation stack.
+All runtime Lambda functions share an IAM Role that allows them to publish events to any SNS Topic in the currently deployed CloudFormation stack.

 ### Publish an event payload to an SNS Topic